Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Traditional medicine focuses on healing the physical body, the food sheath.

-“Spiritual healing” may directly address one of the other four sheaths, focusing on the energetic body and the psychic body.
+“Spiritual healing” may directly address one of the other four sheaths, focusing on the energetic and psychic bodies.

 The Taoist Perspective: Balancing Energetic Bodies Through Neigong